gini/gini-pay-api-lib-android/ginipaylib/src/doc/source/guides/common-tasks.rst

 Working with Tasks
 ==================

-The Gini Pay API lib makes heavy use of the concept of tasks.
-Tasks are convenient when you want to do execute work in succession, each one waiting for the previous to finish (comparable to Promises in JavaScript).
+The Gini Pay API Library makes heavy use of the concept of tasks.
+Tasks are convenient when you want to execute work in succession, each one waiting for the previous to finish (comparable to Promises in JavaScript).
 This is a common pattern when working with Gini's remote API.
 The Gini Android SDK uses `facebook's task implementation, which is called bolts
 <https://github.com/BoltsFramework/Bolts-Android>`_.
 Before you continue reading this guide, we